Find Trade Colleges

 The states with the most job growth for Production, Planning, or Expediting Clerk are Utah, Arizona, and Nevada.
 Watch out if you plan on working in Delaware, Maine, or New Hampshire.
 These states have the worst job growth for this type of profession.

-Production, Planning, or Expediting Clerk Average Salary
+Salary for a Production, Planning, or Expediting Clerk

 The typical yearly salary for Production, Planning, and Expediting Clerks is somewhere between $29,610 and $75,110.